ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_gdwps/readme_gdwps-datamart_en.md

 CMC_gdwps_domain_Variable_LevelType_level_latlondddxddd_YYYYMMDDHH_Phhh.grib2

-where:
+where :

-* __CMC__ : constant string indicating that the data is from the Canadian Meteorological Centre
+* __CMC__ : Constant string indicating that the data is from the Canadian Meteorological Centre
-* __gdwps__ : constant string indicating that the data is from the Global Deterministic Wave Prediction System
+* __gdwps__ : Constant string indicating that the data is from the Global Deterministic Wave Prediction System
-* __domain__ : constant string indicating which domain that the data is from
+* __domain__ : Constant string indicating which domain that the data is from
-* __Variable__ : Variable type included in this file.
+* __Variable__ : Variable type included in this file
 * __LevelType__ : Level type.
 * __Level__ : Level value.
-* __latlon0.dx0.dd__ : constant string indicating that the projection used is lat/long at 0.dd x 0.dd degrees resolution
+* __latlon0.dx0.dd__ : Constant string indicating that the projection used is lat/long at 0.dd x 0.dd degrees resolution
-* __YYYYMMDD__ : Year, month and day of the beginning of the forecast.
+* __YYYYMMDD__ : Year, month and day of the beginning of the forecast
 * __HH__ : UTC run time [00, 12]
 * __Phhh__ : P is a constant character. hhh is the forecast hour [000, 001, 002, ..., 048, 051, ..., 120]
-* __grib2__ : constant string indicating the GRIB2 format is used
+* __grib2__ : Constant string indicating the GRIB2 format is used

-Example of file name:
+Example of file name :

 CMC_gdwps_global_HTSGW_SFC_0_latlon0.25x0.25_2017092112_P096.grib2

 This file originates from the Canadian Meteorological Center (CMC) and contains the data of the Global Deterministic Wave Prediction System.
 The data in the file start on September 21th 2017 at 12Z (2017092112).
 It contains the significant wave height (HTSGW) for the world at the surface (SFC_0) on a lat/long grid at 0.25 degree x 0.25 degree resolution for the forecast hour 096 (P096) in GRIB2 format (.grib2).

 ## Levels

-Levels that may be applicable to a given parameter are:
+Levels that may be applicable to a given parameter are :

-* surface
+* Surface
-* fixed height above ground
+* Fixed height above ground

-Note: Swell parameters no longer refer to the total swell, they now refer to the primary swell.
+Note : Swell parameters no longer refer to the total swell, they now refer to the primary swell.
 At each point of the domain, the spectra can be divided between wind sea and a certain number of swells.
 The two swells that contain the most energy are designated in order as the primary and secondary swell.
 Wind, sea and swell parameters can be undefined at some grid points, for the former if there is little wind, for the latter if there are only locally generated waves.

 ## Variable List